YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 This example shows how the utility program `%XCMD <./utility.html#xcmd>`_ takes a line of M code from a shell command and executes it.
 This mechanism allows shell scripts to run M commands.
 It is good practice to enclose the command line argument with single quotes to prevent inappropriate shell expansion.
 Note also how $zcmdline is NEW'd to protect the value from any changes by XECUTE'd M code.

+.. _zcompile-isv:

 -------------
 $ZCOMPILE
 -------------

-$ZCO[MPILE] contains a string value composed of one or more qualifiers that control the YottaDB compiler.
-Explicit ZLINKs and auto-ZLINKs use these qualifiers as defaults for any compilations that they perform.
+$ZCO[MPILE] contains a string value composed of one or more qualifiers that control the YottaDB run-time compiler. :ref:`zcompile-command`, explicit :ref:`zlink` commands, and :ref:`auto-zlink` use these qualifiers as defaults for any compilations that they perform.

 $ZCOMPILE is a read-write ISV, that is, it can appear on the left side of the equal sign (=) in the argument to the SET command.
-A $ZCOMPILE value has the form of a list of M command qualifiers each separated by a space ( ).
+A $ZCOMPILE value has the form of a list of ``yottadb`` command qualifiers each separated by a space ( ).

-When the environment variable ydb_compile is defined, YottaDB initializes $ZCOMPILE to the translation of ydb_compile.
-Otherwise YottaDB initializes $ZCOMPILE to null.
-Changes to the value of $ZCOMPILE during a YottaDB invocation only last for the current invocation and do not change the value of the environment variable ydb_compile.
+When the environment variable `ydb_compile <../AdminOpsGuide/basicops.html#ydb-compile>`_ is defined, YottaDB initializes $ZCOMPILE to the translation of ydb_compile.
+Otherwise YottaDB initializes $ZCOMPILE to the empty string.
+Changes to the value of $ZCOMPILE in a YottaDB process only last for the duration of that process and do not change the value of the environment variable ydb_compile.

 ZCOMPILE returns a status of 1 after any error in compilation.

-When $ZCOMPILE is null, YottaDB uses the default M command qualifiers -IGNORE, -LABEL=LOWER, -NOLIST, and -OBJECT.
+When $ZCOMPILE is the empty string, YottaDB uses the default M command qualifiers -IGNORE, -LABEL=LOWER, -NOLIST, and -OBJECT.
 See `Chapter 3: "Development Cycle" <./devcycle.html>`_ for detailed descriptions of the M command qualifiers.

 Example: